![]() |

 their sponsor kings and princes.

-peculiar facial formula.
-This formula was widely used in several styles of painting
+This formula was widely used in several styles of painting that prevailed in the seventeenth and early eighteenth centuries.

 Indian state in the late seventeenth century.